lucianoayres/octask/README.md

 ### User Input Examples 📝

-Examples of ideas, goals, or problems that you can provide to Octask are available in the [examples directory](./examples/prompts).
-These examples can help you understand how to structure your input for optimal results.
-Here are some sample inputs:
+Examples of ideas, goals, or problems that you can provide to Octask:

 -   **Idea**: "I want to launch an online course on digital marketing."
 -   **Goal**: "Improve my physical fitness and run a marathon in six months."